IND Sixth Avenue Line: Extent and service

 South of 42nd Street–Bryant Park is a large interlocking with six crossovers and switches.
 The original express tracks ended just to the south at 34th Street–Herald Square and some services switched to the local tracks at the interlocking.
 This was done because the PATH's Uptown Hudson Tubes already existed under Sixth Avenue south of 33rd Street, and so the Sixth Avenue Line local tracks were built on each side of PATH.
 The section between West Fourth Street–Washington Square and 34th Street–Herald Square, the only express section of this line, was originally built as a two-track subway with the provision to expand to four tracks later.
-The express tracks were added in the 1960s during the Chrystie Street Connection projects.
+The express tracks were added in the 1960s in conjunction with the Chrystie Street Connection project.
 As a result, they are placed under the local tracks and PATH using the deep-bore tunneling method.
 At West Fourth Street–Washington Square, the express tracks return to the same level as the local tracks, and the two pairs of tracks in each direction are connected with diamond crossovers.
 A flying junction just to the south connects the local tracks of the Sixth and Eighth Avenue Lines.
 The Sixth Avenue Line then turns east under Houston Street with an express station at Broadway–Lafayette Street.

 East of Broadway–Lafayette Street, the express tracks turn south and use the Chrystie Street Connection to Grand Street before crossing the north side of the Manhattan Bridge into Brooklyn.
 The express tracks used to continue on to the express tracks at Second Avenue before the tracks were rerouted to the Chrystie Street Connection.
 The local tracks split at this point.
 One pair continues east to Second Avenue (used by the F train) while the other pair merges with the BMT Nassau Street Line at Essex Street (used by the M train).
 Since the IND typically installed express–local crossovers beyond the fronts of the station platforms, an anomaly in the track layout was created when the Chrystie Street Connection was built.
 A crossover exists west of Broadway–Lafayette Street only on the northbound side, allowing trains from the Manhattan Bridge to reach the Eighth Avenue local tracks at West Fourth Street but not vice versa.
 As a result, unusual routings are required whenever a train on the Eighth Avenue Line needs to access the Manhattan Bridge.